We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 If you have not used the CAA Customer Portal before, you will need to create an account before you can access the online application form.
 Once registered, you can start your application by clicking on the ‘Aircraft maintenance licence applications’ link under the list of available services.

-As part of the application, you will be asked to upload:
+As part of the application, you will be asked to upload the following supporting documentation:

-For guidance on who can certify your documents or for examples of acceptable ID, please refer to Supporting documentation for Engineer licensing applications.
+For guidance on who can certify your documents or for examples of acceptable ID, refer to Supporting documentation for Engineer licensing applications

-You are required to return your original Part 66 licence to the CAA before we can start the application assessment process.
-As soon as you have submitted the online application, please post your original licence to:
+As soon as you have submitted this online application, post your original licence to:

 Civil Aviation Authority